 TX ID, Driver's License and U.S. Laws

-Texas ID & Texas Driver's License
+Texas ID and Texas Driver's License

 The Texas Department of Public Safety (DPS) issued driver license and state ID cards and serves as most people's primary identification document.
 Our office provides free trips to the DPS throughout the semester, check facebook for info and updates.